Silicon Valley Community Foundation

 Key Takeaways for Grant Writers

-• Equity lens is non-negotiable - Every application must demonstrate how racial justice and equity are centered in your work, with community members driving decision-making
+• Equity lens is non-negotiable - Every application must demonstrate how racial justice and equity are centred in your work, with community members driving decision-making

-• Small organizations are ideal candidates - With a $3 million budget cap, SVCF explicitly targets grassroots and community-based organizations
+• Small organisations are ideal candidates - With a $3 million budget cap, SVCF explicitly targets grassroots and community-based organisations

-• General operating support simplifies applications - Focus on your organization's overall mission and impact rather than specific projects
+• General operating support simplifies applications - Focus on your organisation's overall mission and impact rather than specific projects

 • Reapplication is encouraged - Previous applicants can reapply annually and use tools to import past responses

-• Geographic focus is strict - Must serve San Mateo or Santa Clara counties; organizations headquartered elsewhere must demonstrate significant local service or partnerships
+• Geographic focus is strict - Must serve San Mateo or Santa Clara counties; organisations headquartered elsewhere must demonstrate significant local service or partnerships

 • One application window annually - Plan ahead for the March application period; there are no rolling deadlines